hundredyearfarms/Hundred-Year-Farm-Project/README.md

 ***Future***

-Technology development is difficult to predict, however, the timelines below, while certainly stretch goals, may be achievable.
-If not, we will see how close we can get to them.
+Technology development is difficult to predict.
+The timelines below are deliberate stretch goals that may be achievable.
+If not, the project will see how close it can get to them.

 **2023-2033**: Construction of the carbon-negative household through three stages: